ECiarabellini/Mod4-Code-Quiz/README.md

 ![high-scores](screenshots/high-scores.png)

 ## Credits
 Final webpage design mockup provided via screenshots from the University of Michigan Coding Bootcamp.
+ChatGPT wrote the quiz questions/answers, and all the code is my own.

 ## License
 MIT License